 - Respect for fundamental rights

-How to report acts of misconduct?
+How can one report acts of misconduct?

 Staff Rule 1.2 (c) provides inter alia that “Staff members have the duty to report any breach of the Organization’s regulations and rules to the officials whose responsibility it is to take appropriate action and to cooperate with duly authorized audits and investigations.”
-In addition, UNMIL Code of Conduct reminds all UN personnel of their duty to report any allegations of misconduct that they either suspect or become aware of.
+In addition, UNMISS Code of Conduct reminds all UN personnel of their duty to report any allegations of misconduct that they either suspect or become aware of.
 Complaints may be made to the Conduct and Discipline Team by:

 Allegations of misconduct may also be reported directly to the Investigation Division of the Office for Internal Oversight Services (ID/OIOS).